NaturalHistoryMuseum/inselect-templates/README.md

         Required.

     * `Label`
         Optional.
-Will be displayed in the UI instead of `Name`
+Will be displayed in the UI instead of `Name`.

     * `URI`
         Optional.
 Should be a valid URL.

     * `Mandatory`
         Optional.
 Should be either `true` or `false`.
 If `true` the user must enter a value for this field.
+Defaults to `false`.

     * `Choices`
         Optional.
 A list of unique strings from which the user can choose.